-Walking round Granada on foot is very convenient.
-You'll also find different services to take you any place in the city
+Walking round Granada is easy and comfortable.
+You'll also find different services to take you anywhere in the city.

 How to get around

 In Granada you'll find public buses and sightseeing buses in addition to taxis, making it convenient and efficient to get between the different places of interest in the city.
-City buses are the best way to get around Granada.
+The city bus is an effective way to get around Granada, and includes minibuses to take you uphill to the Alhambra and the Generalife.
 They usually run from 6:45 am to 11 pm.
-On Fridays, Saturdays and the eve of public holidays there are also two routes (known as "búhos" –Spanish for owls) that run from midnight to 5 am.
+On Fridays, Saturdays and the eve of public holidays there are also two routes (known as 'búhos' –Spanish for owls) that run from midnight to 5 am.
 Taxis can be found every day at any time.
 They are white with the city crest, a green line and their licence number on the side.
 You can hail them in the street when they have the green light on, and they can also be found at ranks on Granada's most central streets and squares.
 There is a radio taxi service –the taxi will come and pick you up from wherever you like.
 Rates are displayed inside the taxis and comprise the minimum fare, flag-down charge, kilometre charge and other extras such as night service, public holidays, and station or airport service.